 The following Blender Shortcuts Keys provide an outline of the most commonly used functions in Blender.
-It’s an open source software used for 3D computer graphic creation.
+It’s an open-source software used for 3D computer graphic creation.
 Blender has all the tools required for full pledged animation, VFX and gaming developments and their projects.
-As it is an open-source every once from beginners to the experienced experts can use the software interface for their works.
-Blender has both visual screen editing and script-based editing option as well we can switch between both if needed.
+As it is open-source every once from beginners to the experienced experts can use the software interface for their works.
+Blender has both visual screen editing and script-based editing option as well; we can switch between both if needed.

-Few smart way and tricks to use blender are by using python scripting for custom tools and add-ons, multi resolutions with dynamic subdivisions, advanced tool, and brushes for sculpting.
+A few smart ways and tricks to use blender are using python scripting for custom tools and add-ons, multi resolutions with dynamic subdivisions, advanced tool, and brushes for sculpting.
 The application is also usable for designing 3D models and painting.
 The tool has powerful cameras with high-resolution standards.
 We can project auto and manual tracking for objects which are in motion.

 A real-time review of footage and scene can be done easily.
-Skeleton, skinning, movements can be done automatically we even have templates for their usage.
+Skeleton, skinning, movements can be done automatically; we even have templates for their usage.
 Bone shapes can be customized quickly as required.
-Along with footage the sound which runs background also plays a key role in storytelling so the application contains sound synchronization options along with footage running for making required edits and creating a creative sensible output.
+Along with the footage, the sound, which runs background, also plays a key role in storytelling so the application contains sound synchronization options along with footage running for making required edits and creating a creative sensible output.

 Explain Blender Shortcut Keys